 suggestions in this book can make your life virtually toxic-free!

-Vinegar for Flea Bites and other skin condition
+Vinegar for Flea Bites and Skin Allergies

 "Vinegar is a naturally occurring germ killer and is one of the